Welcome to FutuRSI

 Read more →

-Key takeaways from 19 research and infrastructure institutions: Part 2 – Funding Strategy
+Key takeaways from 19 research and infrastructure institutions: Part 4 – Career Pathways and Recognition

 Over the past few months, we have taken a closer look at 19 research and infrastructure institutions from Germany, Europe and North America: their history, governance models, funding sources, strengths, potential blind spots and opportunities.
 These institutions vary widely: some have existed for decades, whilst others are still finding their footing; some enjoy secure, long-term funding, whilst others move from one project phase to the next.
 In this six-part series, we examine the findings from this analysis most relevant to the establishment of a German Research Software Institution.